Where does all the manure go?

 What about the smell?

 Yes, manure does have an odor.
 Barns use ventilation fans which allow pigs to have clean air on a continual basis.
 Our pig barns are located on the same place as my home.
 The location of the barns and wind direction determine the odor level.
-My house windows are open every chance I get.
+My house windows are open every chance I get during our warm months.
 I find I shut my house windows only a few days a year because of odor.

 How is the manure removed from the pits?